PeterKwok1/FCC-Project-Budget-App/README.md

         g
 ```

+## Purpose
-For the purpose of reviewing python to follow cse 312.
+To review python to follow cse 312.